vicpenap/VPPReachability/README.md

 This project contains a sample application using it.
 Just open the project in XCode, build it and run it.

+The library source code is located at VPPReachability/Libraries/VPPReachability.

 For full documentation check out http://vicpenap.github.com/VPPReachability